National Planning Awards Categories

 The HUD Secretary's Opportunity and Empowerment Award

-For a plan, program, or project that improved quality of life for low- and moderate-income community residents.
-Given in partnership with the U.S. Department of Housing and Urban Development.
-Emphasis is placed on how creative housing, economic development, and private investments have been used in or with a comprehensive community development plan to empower a community.
-This award also emphasizes tangible results and recognizes the planning discipline and its contribution as a community strategy.
-The strategy should have been in effect for a minimum of three years.
+A single award will be made for a community or plan, program, or project that, as a direct result of the effort, demonstrates improved quality of life for low-and moderate-income residents.
+Emphasis is placed on how creative housing, economic development, and private investments have been used in or with a comprehensive community development plan to empower residents who reside in that community or around it.

 Daniel Burnham Award for a Comprehensive Plan